RomanKue/docs-example/docs/dev-ops-handbook/incident-recovery.md

 ## Automatic Alerts

-There are several automatic alerts which result in both Teams messages on the configured channels and ITSM tickets being created.
+There are several automatic alerts which result in both Teams messages on the configured channels and ITSM incidents being created.
 The situations which result in automatic alerts are the following:

 - when one of the platform components is not working on either INT or PROD (unity-operator, oauth2-proxy, grafana, grafana-tempo).